writingteacher/who-working/docs/api/change-shift-status.md

 layout: page
 ---

-# Chanhge the status of a shift
+# Change the status of a shift

 Update the status of a shift.
 Set a shift to OPEN or CLOSED.
 Before updating a shift, the user must locate an existing shift by the ID.